flashsherlock/fMRIdata/monkey/readme.md

 Sample codes of NeoAnalysis (a Python toolbox)

 ## align_img.m
-Try to align MRI and CT images.
+Preprocess and align CT and MRI images.

 ## hdf5read.py
 Read hdf5 files in python (use `h5py` package).